 What should you do before refinancing?

-Before refinancing, you should always contact your existing lender to see whether you can negotiate a better rate from them than you’re currently receiving or being offered.
+Before refinancing, you should contact your existing lender to see whether you can negotiate a better rate than you’re currently receiving from them or being offered elsewhere.

-Harris says that when you do, it pays to have evidence of the rate you’re being offered to use as a bargaining tool.
-“The more cards you can put on the table, the better deal you’re likely to get.”
+Karkal says that when you do, it pays to have evidence of the rate you’re being offered to use as a bargaining tool.
+“The more information you have about what other lenders are prepared to offer you, the better the deal you’re likely to get.”

 How does the refinancing process work?

-Finally, greater competition among lenders hasn’t just led to lower interest rates and better products.
-It has also made the loan application process much more straightforward.
+Greater competition among lenders hasn’t just led to lower interest rates and better products, it has also made the loan application process much more straightforward.

-Today, refinancing is often a relatively painless process with little paperwork required.
+Today, refinancing can be a relatively painless process with less paperwork than you might think.